 Web Frog: The South African Blog

 Web Frog is a home grown, local is lekker South African blog.
-Here, our aim is to capture the flavour of South African life: that is, the craziness of our roads, the chaos of taxi ranks, the dedication of our sports fans, the feeling invoked by the smell of boerewors sizzling away on an afternoon braai, the diversity of South African cultures, the crime rate, nouveau rich BEE moguls, the blue light brigade, Brett Murray and the President’s crown jewels, strike seasons, Cosatu, the ever vocal DA, media censorship, Julius Malema and “bastard” journalists, the rustic beauty of the sleepy Eastern Cape, the quaintness of artistic Grahamstown property, the dramatic landscape of the Western Cape, Cape Town girls, Cape Town boys (although I’d be more interested in the former), Camps Bay, the question of land nationalisation and the security of Bloemfontein property, our blessed and always welcomed public holidays, our hybrid National Anthem…
+Here, our aim is to capture the flavour of South African life: that is, the craziness of our roads, the chaos of taxi ranks, the dedication of our sports fans, the feeling invoked by the smell of boerewors sizzling away on an afternoon braai, the diversity of South African cultures, the crime rate, nouveau rich BEE moguls, the blue light brigade, pilanesberg accommodation, Brett Murray and the President’s crown jewels, strike seasons, Cosatu, the ever vocal DA, media censorship, Julius Malema and “bastard” journalists, the rustic beauty of the sleepy Eastern Cape, the quaintness of artistic Grahamstown property, the dramatic landscape of the Western Cape, Cape Town girls, Cape Town boys (although I’d be more interested in the former), Camps Bay, the question of land nationalisation and the security of Bloemfontein property, our blessed and always welcomed public holidays, our hybrid National Anthem…

 The list could continue on and on, and indeed, there is so much to distinguish our little tip of the African continent from the rest of the World.
 In fact, it is an impossible task to dedicate one sight to capturing the national zeitgeist when one of the primary characteristics of the country and its multiplicity of inhabitants is diversity.